dasarijashwanth/Database-Management-Systems/README.md

 # SOFTWARE
 This course will be using the following technologies through FAU Virtual Apps: https://www.fau.edu/oit/virtual-apps/

 • Visio 2013/2016 or LucidChart

 • Oracle 21c SQL Developer or OracleLiveSQL

 • MySQL

+YOU CAN GO THROUGH THE COURSE HERE: https://canvas.fau.edu/courses/159920